koditi/devkini.xyz/_posts/2017-08-22-django-from-scratch-11.md

 ```
 $ cat urls.py
 from django.http import HttpResponse
-from django.conf.urls import patterns, url
+from django.conf.urls import url

 def hello_world(request):
     return HttpResponse('Hello world')

-urlpatterns = patterns('',
+urlpatterns = [
     url(r'^$', hello_world),
-)
+]
 ```

-The module must have a name called `urlpatterns` that having a reference to the return value of function `django.conf.urls.patterns`.
-You call the function by passing 2 or more parameters, the first parameter can just be an empty string (explanation should be in another post), the rest of the parameters should be a tuple of 2 items - (pattern, function).
-It's recommended however to wrap the tuple through django provided function `url()` as it will provide you with more features that you will need as your application grow.
-The function can be a direct reference to function object (like above) or just a string of valid import path to the function.
-In the later case, django will try to import the function and then call it.
+The module must have a name called `urlpatterns` that having a list of call to function named `url`.

 Once above is done, you can hook it into `settings.py` which now should look like:-